gotthardp/lorawan-server/doc/Nodes.md

 transmission, so it may take a while until all messages are transmitted.
 Class C downlinks are not listed there as these are scheduled immediately.

+To clone an existing node, simply save it under a different *DevAddr*.

 ## ADR